3. Cleaning the workplace

 - shared equipment like tools, machines, vehicles, pallet trucks and delivery boxes

 - post and goods coming in or being shipped out

-Put in place measures to clean surfaces and objects after each use where possible, for example phones and conferencing facilities in a meeting room.
-If it’s not practical to clean after each use, such as lift buttons that are used continuously throughout the day, make sure they are cleaned often.
+Consider putting in place measures to clean surfaces and objects after each use, for example phones and conferencing facilities in a meeting room.
+If it's not practical to clean after each use, such as lift buttons that are used continuously throughout the day, make sure they are cleaned often.